infinum/rails-handbook/Design Patterns/Query Objects.md

 ## Implementation

-Each query object implementation should resemble the following example.
+Each Query Object implementation should resemble the following example:

 ```Ruby
 class ArticlesQuery